TkTech/chancy/README.md

 - asyncio-first design with a synchronous API for convenience.
 - Fully-featured Jobs, with retries, timeouts, memory limits and more.
-- Dependency-free except for psycopg3.
 - Transactional job queueing.
 Jobs are only inserted into the database if the transaction they were created in is committed.
+- Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
+- Under 1k lines of code, easily grokkable in a single sitting.
+- Dependency-free except for psycopg3 (which can be used simultaneously with psycopg2 in the same project).

 ## Installation